Viol2000/hao-ai-lab.github.io/content/blogs/vllm-ltr/index.md

 ## Acknowledgement

-We extend our gratitude to Junda Chen, Yinmin Zhong, and Zhuohan Li for their valuable feedback!
+We extend our gratitude to Junda Chen, Yinmin Zhong, Zhuohan Li, Lanxiang Hu, and Jiangfei Duan for their valuable feedback!

 ## Citation